Consensys/zero-knowledge-proofs/README.md

 The first file (the test file) contains sample test vectors for r1, r2 and r3, as well as their hashes.
 This file generates a new keypair (prover and verification) and makes a call to generate the zero knowledge proof (via `src/snark.hpp`) and then also verifies that the proof generated.

 The second file has 3 steps with clearly marked TODO sections to complete.

+## The task ##

-Once these three steps are filled in and correct, Bob will have a zero knowledge system which he can use to verify
+Once the three steps in the `src/gadget.hpp` file are filled in and correct, Bob will have a zero knowledge system which he can use to verify Alice's claims.
-Alice's claims.

 ## Usefull links ##